lliehu/reactive-l10n-test-vuejs/README.md

 * Test select component.
 There are usually some kind of problems with them.
 * Insert a map.
 * Be able to insert places to map and comment them.
-* App message log (language switching also switches language of past messages)
+* App message log (language switching also switches language of past messages) and how much more effort was it instead of creating a "normal" app message log
 * Better store management to avoid bad architecture

 ## Project setup